One Pot Lemon Broccoli Pasta

 • Add the lemon zest, juice, and basil and stir to combine.

-• Add salt and pepper to taste and top with desired amount of vegan parmesan.
+• Add salt and pepper to taste and top with vegan parmesan.

 Notes